Stone flooring ‘jargon buster’

 It’s important that your tiling installer uses the correct adhesive and grout, to suit the finish and edge treatment of the stone flooring chosen.

-create a more rustic look and a narrower joint will create a more contemporary feel.
-The edge of the stone will often help steer the decision here;
+will create a more rustic look and a narrower joint will create a more contemporary feel.
+The edge of the stone will often help steer the decision

-the irregular edge of rustic stone will look better with a wider joint.
-Although, it would be hard to achieve a tight, narrow joint with a chipped
+here; the irregular edge of rustic stone will look better with a wider joint.
+Although, it would be hard to achieve a tight, narrow joint with

 Stone flooring patterns

-are offered in a pattern, including various different sizes so that you can create a specific configuration.
-Some designs also come in random sizes,
+designs are offered in a pattern, including various different sizes so that you can create a specific configuration.
+Some designs also come in

-enhance colour tones and gives an authentic, leathery look.
+sheen, enhance colour tones and gives an authentic, leathery look.
 These types of treatments can also act as a second barrier.
-Make sure that any products
+Make sure that any

-used are suitable for the type of stone you’re treating and that application instructions are carefully followed; to give the best possible finish.
+products used are suitable for the type of stone you’re treating and that application instructions are carefully followed; to give the best possible

 Back to news ›